Seeneva/seeneva-reader-android/docs/DEVELOPING.md

 ### Branches

 - **master**: protected branch.
 All merges should be done through GitHub Pull Request.
 GitHub Release with tag name *vX.Y.Z* will start CI job.
 This job will build and attach APKs to the GH Release and upload AAB to the Google Play using Fastlane.
+- **develop**: protected branch.
+All merges should be done through GitHub Pull Request.
+The source branch for all feature branches.
 - **feature_branch**: can have any name.
-It is usually created from **master** branch and merged back.
+It should be created from **develop** branch and merged back.
-- **hotfix/x.y.z**: the urgent bug fix.
-This branch always created from **master**.
-Bug should be fixed on **master** branch (if related) and cherry-picked to this branch.
-GitHub Release with tag name *vX.Y.Z* will start CI job to build and upload fixed app version.
+- **hotfix/any_name**: the urgent bug fix.
+This branch always created from the **master** branch and merged to the **master** and **develop** branches.
-- **release/x.y.z**: new app release is ready. x.y.z should describe new app version name e.g. 0.1.0.
-This branch created from **master** or **hotfix** branch and merged back.
+- **release/x.y.z**: new app release is ready. x.y.z should describe new app version name e.g.
+  0.1.0.
+This branch created from **master** branch and merged to the **master** and **develop** branches.
 The app version name and code will be calculated and committed by CI during Pull Request.